NorthWest Highlands

 DAY 7: Day trip to the Isle of Skye and the Black Cuillin

-A small boat greets you and will transport you into a dramatic and secluded sea loch nestled deep in the heart of the Black Cuillin mountains.
-Disembarking at a remote jetty, you’ll enjoy hiking Loch Coruisk — either circumnavigating the stunning loch or hiking up the rocky peak of Sgurr na Stri for breathtaking views of the magnificent, majestic Black Cuillin range.
+A small boat greets you and will transport you into a dramatic and otherwise inaccessible sea loch nestled deep in the heart of the Black Cuillin mountains.
+Disembarking at a remote jetty, you’ll enjoy hiking Loch Coruisk — either circumnavigating the stunning loch or maybe hiking up the rocky peak of Sgurr na Stri for breathtaking views of the magnificent, majestic Black Cuillin range.

 Later in the day, you’ll return to Plockton, where you’ll have the evening to enjoy a delightful meal on your own and relish the tranquil ambiance of this incredible coastal village.